 - You’ll be studying CISA with the best.
 We’ve been named in Training Industry’s “Top 20 IT Training Companies of the Year” every year since 2010.
 As well as winning many more awards, we’ve trained and certified 72,589 professionals, and we’re partners with all of the big names in the business

-- You'll do more than study Firebrand's courseware.
-We use practical exercises to make sure you can apply your new knowledge to the work environment.
+- You'll do more than study CISA courseware.
+We use labs, case studies and practice tests to make sure you can apply your new knowledge to the work environment.
 Our instructors use demonstrations and real-world experience to keep the day interesting and engaging

 Other accelerated training providers rely heavily on lecture and independent self-testing and study.